PoH98/Valkyrie-Crusade-HD-Card-Farming/README.md

 ***

 Again, I'm creating this program for learning purpose.
 User can limit the request speed so if they use this as an attack I'm no responsible for that!

+# Valkyrie-Crusade-HD-Card-Farming v2
+So now as the game is now closing at May 30th, so I decided to make things fast, crawl the fandom wiki for images!
+## How to use:
+* Download the exe
+* Open and wait
+* All files will be downloaded in `Download` folder in same directory